CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## Matrix Map Data

 The Matrix Map Data block represents the matrix_map_type type.
-This data block was introduced in protocol version 0.
+This data block is provided by `RGBController::GetMatrixMapDescriptionData()`.
+Portions of this block are omitted if the requested protocol level is below the listed value.

 | Size                   | Format                                             | Name              | Protocol Version | Description       |
 | ---------------------- | -------------------------------------------------- | ----------------- | ---------------- | ----------------- |